Vieper1/the-lighter/README.md

 # THE LIGHTER
-Started with the game idea: <b>What you don't see is not real!
+Started with the game idea: <b>What you don't see is not real

-### Story Cover and Play

 It's a 2.5D game where you play as Lumino, the ball with the magical flashlight </br>
 Anything you can't see without the flashlight only exists when it's lit by it